-In the picture examples, you see my student used written journal entries to create two S.M.A.R.T goals.
-One goal pertains to the completion of their robotics project, and have identified all the necessary steps needed to complete their project, and the second entry outlines the relationship to this project and 21st-century digital competencies using an ‘I Can Statement’.
+In the examples provided, one student used written journal entries to create two S.M.A.R.T goals.
+One goal pertains to the completion of their robotics project, and have identified all the necessary steps needed to complete their project.
+The second entry outlines the relationship between the project and 21st-century digital competencies using an ‘I Can Statement’.

 SpacesEDU easily allows students to take pictures, record audio or video, and upload files directly into their digital portfolio.

 Media entries are essential, engaging, and simple ways for 21st-century digital learners to capture and communicate their learning.
 Students can simply use media to plan, evaluate, apply, and reflect on their progress, discuss challenges, and showcase how they intend on overcoming these, all in one place!

 Three examples of students documenting their learning experience using media in their digital portfolio.

 My personal favorite way to highlight learning and reflection in digital portfolios is with pictures, videos, and audio recordings.

 This student-curated model allows my students to decide on what content they would like to use as evidence of this learning.
 Providing students with this opportunity gives them a voice in the classroom, while also prompting them to actively engage with the metacognitive cycle as they curate content in their digital portfolio.

 I often hear my students say things like, ‘Is this good enough?’, ‘Did I explain myself clearly?’, ‘I am so happy I thought about this mistake, now I know what to avoid next time!’.